ropensci/roweb3/content/blog/2023-08-25-news-august-2023/index.md

 ## Software Peer Review

-There are twelve recently closed and active submissions and 3 submissions on hold.
+There are fourteen recently closed and active submissions and 3 submissions on hold.
 Issues are at different stages:

 * One at ['5/awaiting-reviewer(s)-response'](https://github.com/ropensci/software-review/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A5/awaiting-reviewer(s)-response):